hengxin/research-resources/my-research/bib-allinone/bib-allinone-ieeeref/bib-consistency-models-theory-algorithms-ieeeref.md

-# Bibs on Consistency Models: Theory and Algorithms (BibTex)
+# Bibs on Consistency Models: Theory and Algorithms (IEEERef)

 ## Framework